yoelinbar/moral-language/README.md

 ### OVERVIEW ###
 These are replication scripts for the paper "Partisan Differences in Moral Language Use by U.S. Political Elites."
 The data files are not included here due to GitHub's filesize limits.
 The scripts will attempt to download them from Dataverse.
-Some smaller data files are included (see below)
+Some smaller data files are included (see below).

 If you would like to manually download the datasets: